Hash-AK/EnumMadeEZ/README.md

 More coming later.

-# COMPTIBILITY
+# COMPATIBILITY
-I tested the script on the following distros ( most of them on official docker containers) :
+I tested the script on the following distros ( most of them on the (officials) docker containers) :
-- Kali Linux 2024.2
+- Kali Linux 2024.2 (that one was the official Kali .ova virtual machine)
 - Ubuntu 18.04.6 LTS
 - Ubuntu 20.04.6 LTS
 - Ubuntu 22.04.4 LTS